molarmanful/bited/README.md

 - Custom UI font made with bited.
 - Light and dark mode.

+> [!warning]
-> ⚠ bited is still under heavy development; any bugs should be reported to
+> bited is still under heavy development; any bugs should be reported to
 > [Issues](https://github.com/molarmanful/bited/issues).

 ## Credits